-Volunteers are provided breakfast, lunch and dinner at their accommodation during the week and Breakfast and dinner for the weekend.
-Breakfast typically consists of toast, fruit, eggs, cereal accompanied with tea or coffee.
-Dinner usually includes: meat (cow, chicken), potato, rice, vegetables and cazuela (soup), empanadas, pastel de choclo, all national dishes of Chile.
+Volunteers are provided breakfast, lunch, and dinner at their accommodation during the week and Breakfast and dinner for the weekend.
+Breakfast typically consists of toast, fruit, eggs, cereal accompanied by tea or coffee.
+Dinner usually includes meat (cow, chicken), potato, rice, vegetables and cazuela (soup), empanadas, pastel de choclo, all national dishes of Chile.
 Volunteers are usually away from their accommodation mid-day so they take a lunch bag.
 We recommend budgeting between US$5 and US$10 per day to purchase lunch if you don't return to the host family, let the host family know if you change the lunch plans.
 If you have specific dietary requirements, our local teams and home-stays can customize to you but be flexible as well.

 Most of our programs run year round, you can start any volunteer/internship program on any day.
 When you apply you will lets know your start and end dates.
 Our programs run year round and have volunteers arriving almost every day from many different countries.

 Since our programs sometimes depend on the local holiday calendar, there are brief occasions when normal programs work is suspended.
 For example, schools/daycares often close for long winter/summer vacations.
 During these times, we arrange for alternative work programs that are similar in substance to our ongoing programs, but address the short-term, direct needs of the local communities.

 If you would like to arrange your start and end dates around the local holidays, please call us at 1.866.423.3258 or email us at [email protected].